nathanielcastillo/Cyclistic-Case-Study/README.md

 ;
 ```

-### Create Temporary Table with Window function to add row number to duplicates
+### Creating Temporary Table with Window function to add row number to duplicates
 If duplicate entries exist, window function will assign row numbers to entries
 Member rides will be prioritized over casual rides with row number 1
-Result will be created in temporary table for later use
+Result will be stored in temporary table for later use

 ```MySQL
 DROP TABLE IF EXISTS member_row;